szilard/kaggle-scripts-R-pydata/README.md

      31 nolearn
      29 keras
      28 theano
-     14 hep_ml
-      3 tensorflow
 ```

 xgboost is a C++ library with R/Python/etc. API as already mentioned at the R section.
-nltk is a text processing library with some ML. lasagne, nolearn, keras, theano and
+nltk is a text processing library with some ML. lasagne, nolearn, keras, theano (and
-tensorflow are mainly for deep learning.
+tensorflow 3 uses) are mainly for deep learning.

 ## Discussion